PK98Git/PK98Git/README.md

 - 👋 Hi, I’m Pasindu Kanchana
 - 👀 I’m interested in Fullstack development
-- 🌱 I’m currently a fresh Graduate @ SLIIT
+- 🧑‍💻 I’m currently a Software Engineer
 - 💞️ I’m looking to collaborate on full stack developing
 - 📫 How to reach me - pkbiz1998@gmail.com